maximolpz/maximolpz/README.md

   </a>
     <br>
     <br>
-    - 🔍 Apasionado por mejorar la calidad del software con foco en eficiencia, automatización y buenas prácticas.
+    - 🔍 Passionate about improving software quality with a focus on efficiency, automation, and best practices.
         <br>
-    - 🚀 Siempre abierto a nuevos desafíos donde pueda seguir aprendiendo y aportando valor.
+    - 🚀 Always open to new challenges where I can continue learning and adding value.
     <br>
     <br>
 </div>